Activity

 Summary

 Use common materials to design and construct a device that turns in the wind.
-Relate to an anemometer (which measures wind speed) or wind turbines/windmills.
+Relate to wind turbines, windmills.

 Science content